 When an orphaned child joins a forever family through international adoption, two worlds and cultures are united.
 While orphaned children often times share similar backgrounds, each child responds to early-life stress experiences differently.
 Children who join families through the process of adoption often have multiple healthcare needs.
 After placement in an adoptive home, it is essential that these children undergo a comprehensive health evaluation.
 This evaluation should include a review of all available medical records, a complete physical examination and any necessary diagnostic testing.

-Every child comes to their new family with their own personal history that affects medical, developmental, social-emotional and behavioral functioning.
-In addition, each parent welcomes the new family member with his or her own hopes, dreams, beliefs and experiences.
-When families and children embark on the journey of building a healthy relationship, each family and individual member has distinct needs.
-The International Adoption Program at Riley at IU Health is here to help you generate a plan that fits your family from the time you are considering adoption to addressing questions and concerns post-adoption.
+Every child comes to their new family with a personal history that affects medical, developmental, social-emotional and behavioral functioning.
+In addition, each parent welcomes the new family member with hopes, dreams, beliefs and experiences.
+When families and children embark on building a healthy relationship, each family and individual members have distinct needs.
+The Riley International Adoption Program is here to help you generate a plan that fits your family from the time you are considering adoption to addressing questions and concerns post-adoption.

-The International Adoption Program provides premier pre- and post-adoption support for families and couples going through the adoption process.
-For more than a decade, we have been the only program in Indiana offering comprehensive clinical services in the area of international adoption.
+Our program provides premier pre- and post-adoption support for families and couples undergoing adoption.
+For over a decade, we have been the only program in Indiana offering comprehensive clinical services in international adoption.

 Anticipation, excitement and fear of the unknown all can be present when a family receives their referral information.
 Adoption referrals have the potential to pull at both heart and head.
 Our pre-adoption services are designed to help parents understand best and worst case scenarios in order to determine if their referral fits with their dream.